 In the past 30 years, ten major earthquakes have been recorded in Turkey, claiming the lives of 20,173 people.
 During this time, they have occurred in clusters.

-The high death toll from the quakes has been partly due to poor architectural and material quality of some Turkish buildings.
+The high death toll from earthquakes in Turkey is partly due to poor architectural and material quality of some Turkish buildings.
 The government has acknowledged this and now imposes stricter building codes.

 Like most things when you travel, it's all relative.
 You should worry more about motor safety than getting stuck in the thick of a Turkish earthquake.
 But on a simple level, it's the harrowing images of a devastating shake that stay with us on a visceral level – and it's those images that spark fear.
 The mundane idea of motoring, while it's actually a deadlier aspect of Turkey, just doesn't resonate in the same way.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Travelers in Turkey are at more risk of being overfed by their delightful Turkish hosts than they are of running into any sort of violent crime.
 But here's what you need to know before you go to stay safe.

 Is Turkey safe for women?
 Common sense tips and a few handy bits of advice for women to feel and stay safe in Turkey.